NaimAyat/UCLA_CS118/Reading1.md

   * As with the client-server architecture, the peer with the lowest download rate cannot obtain all F bits of the file in less than F/d<sub>min</sub> seconds.
 Thus the minimum distribution time is at least F/d<sub>min</sub>.
   * Finally, observe that the total upload capacity of the system as a whole is equal to the upload rate of the server plus the upload rates of each of the individual peers, that is, u<sub>total</sub> = u<sub>s</sub> + u<sub>1</sub> + ... + u<sub>N</sub>.
 The system must deliver (upload) F bits to each of the N peers, thus delivering a total of NF bits.
 This cannot be done at a rate faster than utotal.
 Thus, the minimum distribution time is also at least NF/(u<sub>s</sub> + u<sub>1</sub> + ... + u<sub>N</sub>).
 * **Thus, the minimum distribution time for client-server architectures increases linearlly with the number of peers, wheras P2P is logarithmic**
+##### BitTorrent
+* Collection of all peers participating in the distribution of a file is called a torrent
+* Peers in a torrent download equal-size chunks of the file from one another
+* When a peer first joins a torrent, it has no chunks
+* When a peer accumulates chunks, it also uploads them to other peers
+* Once a peer has aquired the entire file, it may (selfishly) leave the torrent or remain and continue to upload chunks to other peers
+* A peer may leave the torrent at any time with only a subset of chunks, and later rejoin the torrent
+* Each torrent has an infrastructure node called a tracker
+  * When a peer joins a torrent, it registers itself with the tracker and periodically informs the tracker that it is still in the torrent
+* When a new peer joins the torrent, the tracker randomly selects a subset of peers from the set of participants and sends their addresses to the new peer.
+The new peer can then establish concurrent TCP connections with all the peers on this list, called "neighboring peers"
+  * As time passes, some of these neighbors may leave and some may attempt to join
+* At any given time, each peer will have a subset of chunks from the file
+* Periodically, a peer will ask each of its neighbors for the list of the chunks they have.
+If it has L neighbors, it will obtain L lists of chunks
+  * With this knowledge, the peer uses a techique called *rarest first* to request the rarest chunks for download, aiming to equalize the numbers of copies of each chunk in the torrent
+* A peer gives priority to the four neighbors that are supplying data at the highest rates
+  * The peer reciprocates and sends chunks to these same four peers.
+Every 10 seconds, the peer recalculates the rates and possibly modifies the set of four peers
+  * These four peers are said to be *unchoked*
+  * Every 30 seconds, the peer picks another neighbor at random and sends it chunks.
+This randomly selected peer is said to be *optimistically unchoked* in hopes that the random peer will start sending data back
+    * The optimistically unchoked peer could become one of our top four uploaders, and hence we start trading data
+    * This is a tit-for-tat system allowing peers of similar upload capacity to share with each other